helpers/handlebars-helpers/README.md

 ## Contributing

 ### Undocumented Helpers
 We can always use your help documenting helpers.
-As of Tuesday, December 3, 2013, **40 of 121 helpers** require documentation:
+As of Saturday, January 4, 2014, **40 of 121 helpers** require documentation:

 * `{{arrayify}}`
 * `{{block}}`